 On this page, you can configure the system to gracefully shut down when UPS battery is lower than a certain level.
 You may also let it shut down when the estimated sustainable time is reached.
-We support APC Black 500 UPS.

 3-5-17.
 Settings - System - Log